vermautkarsh44/Sentiment-Analysis-using-NLP-and-Naive-Bayes-Classification/README.md

 Objective:

-Here we have 1000 reviews of a restaurant, our objective is to tell about a given review whether it is dipicting a positive or a negative sentiment.
+Here we have 1000 reviews of a restaurant, our objective is to tell about a given review whether it is depicting a positive or a negative sentiment.
 We can do this using Natural Language Processing which is a component of AI.

 Example:
 1) Food was really tasty!!